Competition Guide

 Friday, August 1st 2:00 PM-7:00 PM

-The finish line for Gyðjan is at Goðafoss.
-The finish line for all other distances is in Kjarnaskógur in the meadow above Kjarnakot.
+The start line for Gyðjan is at Goðafoss waterfall.
+The start line for all other distances is in Kjarnaskógur in the meadow above Kjarnakot.

 - Tröllið: kl.
 8.00